-In this section, we describe the dataset made available by XFD ("XFD dataset" or "XFD data") for purposes of our case study and M&S effort.
-Consistent with the non-disclosure agreement, charts and tables present data provided in aggregate form or in the absence of data scales.
+In this section, we describe the dataset made available by VFRS ('VFRS dataset' or 'VFRS data') for purposes of our case study and M&S effort.
+Consistent with the non-disclosure agreement, charts and tables present data provided with the consent of VFRS representatives.

-The XFD data cover eight years of consecutive incident records from January 2009 through December 2016.
-In order to address file size issues, the XFD dataset was broken down and made available to the research team in several MS Excel worksheets:
+The VFRS data cover eight years of consecutive incident records from January 2009 through December 2016.
+In order to address file size issues, the VFRS dataset was broken down and made available to the research team in several MS Excel worksheets: